 Member Avocados Segment.
 Member sales increased 10.8% in dollars, from \$111.4 million to \$123.5 million, although total pounds delivered increased 45.0%.
-Historically, an increased supply of avocados results in decreased prices and sales of avocados.
-Because of a strong consumer demand for avocados in fiscal 2000, reductions in prices were not as large as usual in a year when the supply of avocados increased significantly.
-Consequently, member sales increased in fiscal 2000 compared to sales in fiscal 1999.
+This segment was impacted by a strong consumer demand for avocados.
+Historically, increased supply translates into lower sales dollars, which did not prove to be the case in fiscal 2000.